el173/react-native-error-boundary/README.md

 # React Native ErrorBoundary

-A customizable `ErrorBoundary` component for React Native applications that helps catch and handle unexpected errors in your app.
+A simple and customizable `ErrorBoundary` for React Native applications (React Native Error Boundary) that helps catch and handle unexpected errors in your app.
 You can provide a custom error message, an `onError` callback, and a custom render for the error UI.

 ## Features